 When you are new to the whole process of welding auto body sheet metals, it is preferable to go a bit more slowly than you can handle.
-Yes, it may feel quite derogatory and downright frustrating for you to not able to do much faster.
+Yes, it may feel quite derogatory and downright frustrating for you to not be able to do much faster.
 But it is for your good.
 It will minimize your chance of committing any mistakes like warping and making a hole in the sheet down to 90%!
 So patience does pay you off when it comes to welding something as delicate as auto body sheet metal.

 Start with the lowest power setting.

-Why are we telling you to start with the lower power setting available when you can work with something that is much more comfortable to yourself?
+Why are we telling you to start with the lower power setting available when you can work with something that is much more comfortable for yourself?
 Well, it is not about you and instead about the nature of the sheet metal you are working with.
-As the sheet metal used in auto body parts such as cars are quite thin, chances are you may end up making a hole or two into the sheet.
+As the metal sheets used in auto body parts such as cars are quite thin, chances are you may end up making a hole or two into the sheet.
 It can happen if you start with a higher power setting right from the beginning!

 Clean up the metal before you start

 According to WeldingHubs, you need to make sure the metals are adequately cleaned to prevent the formation of oxide layers.
 All the metals must be cleaned off before you even start the welding process.
 Otherwise, all your sweats and times will go in vain.

 Measure before you start

 If the sheet metals are not measured accurately, then there is a chance there will be holes created during the welding process.
 You might not even realize it before you are finished.